Major highlights from the 2022 Sundance Film Festival

 The 2022 Sundance Film Festival ditched its hilly location of Park City in Utah and went virtual for the second year because of the rise in COVID-19 cases in the country.
-The 10-day-long film festival ran from 20 to 30 January.
+The 10-day-long film festival ran from 20 — 30 January 2022.

 While the festival was streamed via Sundance’s digital platform and Twitter across the USA, some segments could be viewed internationally.
 This year, there were 84 feature-length and 59 short films from 28 countries, most of which were world premieres that will be released at a later date.